 I have taken an approach to fitness and training that is more analytical than average.
 I have years of data collected about myself and computer models showing how I respond to training stress.
 In 2011 I started using a powermeter on my TT bike.
 I have found this to be a useful tool for certain applications and a hindrance in other situations.
 It is always the case that on many occasions the fastest way to ride a TT bike is the smartest application of the energy available, not the one that yields some generic metric.
 Optimal TTing often varies widely from what the industry's grossly over-simplified metrics would recommend.
 I am still studying this and write about it occasionally on my blog.

-I currently work as an R&D Engineer at Micralyne Inc, in a position that was made possible by the r&D associates program from Alberta Innovates Technology Futures.
-I am the technical lead for a project involving development of next generation MEMS sensor involving wafer level interconnection and packaging utilizing hermetically sealed cavities.
+Prior to this I worked as an R&D Engineer at Micralyne Inc, a position that was made possible by the r&D associates program from Alberta Innovates Technology Futures.
+I was the technical lead for a project involving development of next generation MEMS sensor involving wafer level interconnection and packaging utilizing hermetically sealed cavities.
 Day to day duties are the design and execution of process integration strategies to optimize device performance.
 If you'd like to get in contact please use my LinkedIn account.

 I am a MSc graduate (2011) from the University of Alberta's Department of Electrical and Computer Engineering.
 I completed a BSc in Engineering Physics also at the University of Alberta in 2008.
-My thesis topic was related to the optical properties of nanostructured thin films: spectral filters design and fabrication with electrophoretic switchable functionality; their characterization, in both the wavelength and time domains, combined with modeling of the observed behaviors; and process development of a bulk manufacturing technique for 3D complete bandgap photonic crystals.
+My thesis topic was related to the optical properties of nanostructured thin film photonic crystals.
 Some work demonstrating an electrophoretically controlled bandgap was been published in Applied Physics Letters.
 Other work documenting the shortest wavelength bandgap ever achieved with a square spiral photonic crystal was published in the Journal of Applied Physics.

 In 2010 I raced Ironman Canada with a finish time of ten hours and one minute, good for third place in my age group.
 This was a culmination of 4 years of training in the sport of triathlon.
 I started out hoping to finish a sprint and have now even won a couple of local races.